 The fastest method to receive refunds is through Direct Deposit.
 A student can authorize direct deposit by going to My CSUSTAN and enrolling with their bank routing and account.

-The Financial Aid and Scholarships office administers Federal and State financial aid programs and University scholarship funds available to help students meet their educational expenses.
+The Financial Aid and Scholarships Office administers Federal and State financial aid programs and University scholarship funds available to help students meet their educational expenses.

-Student Working at CSU Stanislaus
+Student Working at Stanislaus State

 The Work-Study Program is a federally funded grant program which provides employment for either undergraduate or graduate student to help with the cost of education.